-- The volume of the landslide is relatively small (2-5 Mm3).
-Thicknesses of 617 the deposit after coming to rest are not >20 m and more commonly 618 <10 m. - The deposit travelled across stagnant glacial ice.
-This is supported by the 620 discontinuous distribution of landslide debris and the lack of landslide 621 debris downstream of the source area.
-If the landslide had runout onto 622 actively retreating ice or into the ice-free valley, we would expect to 623
+• The volume of the landslide is relatively small (2-5 Mm).
+Thicknesses of the deposit after coming to rest are not greater than 20 m and more commonly less than 10 m.

+- The deposit travelled across stagnant glacial ice.
+This is supported by the discontinuous distribution of landslide debris and the lack of landslide debris downstream of the source area.
+If the landslide had runout onto actively retreating ice or into the ice-free valley, we would expect to find landslide debris downstream.
+Stagnant ice would have deposited the landslide debris haphazardly in the valley bottom as it melted, corresponding with the debris distribution observed in the field. - The landslide did not dam a lake.
+All lake sediments found in the valley were deposited in relation to glacial processes.